MasqAs/projet-vxlan-automation/README.md

 > Work in progress
 >

-This project aims to automate the creation and management of a VXLAN EVPN test lab using ContainerLab, Arista cEOS, Nokia SRLinux, and Netbox 4.1.
-The automation is primarily achieved through Ansible and Python scripts.
+This project aims to automate the creation and management of a VXLAN EVPN test lab using ContainerLab, Arista cEOS and Netbox 4.2.
+The automation is primarily achieved through Netbox Render Config and Python scripts.

 ## Table of Contents